 - Eggs.
 You’ll need 8 large eggs for this recipe.
 If you can get your hands on farm fresh eggs, I highly recommend them.

 - Milk.
 You can use any milk that you have on hand: skim, 2%, whole, almond, or cashew milk.

 - Salt & pepper.
 To really bring out all of the delicious flavors.

 - Cheese.
-I love using Lucerne shredded Mexican style four cheese blend to top this quiche.
+I love using shredded Mexican style four cheese blend to top this quiche.
 However, feel free to use any favorite cheese variety.

 Even though this sweet potato quiche recipe is very simple to put together, you will need to have cooked sweet potato and cooked bacon.
 Below, are several options and tips for cooking both:

-how to cook sweet potato for sweet potato quiche
+Ways to cook sweet potato

 You will want the cubed sweet potato to be fork-tender before adding it to the quiche.
 There are several ways to accomplish this – feel free to pick your preferred method.